Observability

 BackendAgent360 uses it for

-PrometheusDirectory, counts, state, throughput, latency, token/cost totals, and aggregate topology.
+PrometheusDirectory, counts, state, throughput, latency, token/cost totals, and phase edges.

-LokiLifecycle, model, tool, network, error, verdict, judge, finding, final hook decision, and approval-stage event details.
+LokiThe lifecycle DAG, ordered cross-request lifecycle/work sequence, and model, tool, network, error, verdict, judge, finding, final hook decision, and approval details.

-Select a Trace ID in Operation and enforcement traces.
+Select a Trace ID in Operation and enforcement traces — click a Trace ID.
 The data link preserves the selected connector, agent, scope, lifecycle, execution, and time range while replacing only the trace ID; it does not carry an empty trace variable.
 The selected-trace waterfall then shows the hook attempt alongside its child operation spans.
 If the trace is outside the current dashboard time range, widen the time picker before selecting it.

 Interpret missing values correctly